 One night can change everything.
 Wyatt Banks went to sleep as a happy, healthy 7-month-old who was meeting all his developmental milestones ahead of schedule.
 However, the next morning, he was unable to move and he was struggling to breath.
 There was no accident and no warning.
 He had suddenly become a rag doll.
 His arms and legs dangled from his little body.
 He could no longer bear weight on this legs.
 He couldn’t sit up on his own and could no longer hold his bottle.
 His parents, Jason and Abby Banks, were terrified and clueless to what was happening to their infant son.

 Jason and Abby took Wyatt to his pediatrician who immediately sent Wyatt to the emergency room of their local hospital.
 Wyatt was admitted to the hospital where doctors struggled for three days to determine a cause for Wyatt’s condition.
-After running out of options at his local hospital, Wyatt was transferred to Children’s Hospital of Greenville Health System.
+After running out of options at his local hospital, Wyatt was transferred to Children’s Hospital of Prisma Health.
 That is where everything changed.

 Following an MRI, Dr. Addie Hunnicutt diagnosed Wyatt with a one-in-a-million autoimmune disease called transverse myelitis.
 Wyatt’s immune system had attacked his spinal cord, creating inflammation that left him paralyzed from the neck down, and there was no guarantee that Wyatt would ever get better.
 Dr. Hunnicutt started Wyatt on a 5-day course of strong IV steroids to stop the autoimmune attack.